Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 ☆☆

-Besides basic SQL functions, LTS offers a rich set of extended functions, such as IP, statistics, chain and parallel comparison, and URL functions, that broaden the range of use cases.
+LTS: Besides basic SQL functions, LTS offers various extended functions, such as IP, statistics, chain and parallel comparison, and URL functions, to support more scenarios.

 Charts